COP8: Control transfers

-An interesting extension of this mechanism is the RETSK return-and-skip instruction, which lets any subroutine call conditionally skip the following instruction.
+An interesting extension of this mechanism is the RETSK return-and-skip instruction, which lets any subroutine conditionally skip the instruction following the call.
 This provides a very compact way to return a boolean value from a subroutine.

+Another feature unique to the COP8 architecture is the IFBNE instruction.
+This one-byte instruction compares the low 4 bits of the B (memory pointer) register with a 4-bit immediate constant, and can be used to loop until B has reached the end of a small (up to 16 byte) buffer.
+There is also a one-byte LD B,#imm4 instruction.